informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

       packets, connections, etc.)
 	- the relayer submits proof of fork to handlers and full nodes

-	> the list is definitely not complete
+	> the list is definitely not complete.
+I think part of this
+	> (perhaps all)  is
+	> covered by what Anca presented recently.

     We will need to define what we expect from these components